-The skills that the GED® exam is designed to measure are core skills that all high school students should learn, including communication, mathematics, problem solving, critical thinking, evaluation, and information processing.
+The skills that the GED® test is designed to measure are core skills that all high school students should learn, including communication, mathematics, problem solving, critical thinking, evaluation, and information processing.
 The GED test designers identify skills that are demanded by employers and by colleges or vocational schools, and the test is created to measure these real-life skills.
-According to the American Council of Education (ACE), a successful GED candidate must score better than 40 percent of traditional high school graduates.
+According to the American Council of Education (ACE), a successful GED test candidate must score better than 40 percent of traditional high school graduates.

-However, perhaps the most important skills that the GED measures are thinking skills.
-Most GED questions are not focused on knowledge of facts.
-Instead, many questions on the GED test measure the test-taker’s ability to carefully think through a problem and use reasoning to come to a correct answer.
-To get a GED diploma, test-takers are asked to use critical thinking, problem solving, evaluation, and analysis skills, along with fundamental knowledge of the nature of science, language, math, and social sciences.
+However, perhaps the most important skills that the GED test measures are thinking skills.
+Most GED test questions are not focused on knowledge of facts.
+Instead, many questions on the GED test measure the test-taker's ability to carefully think through a problem and use reasoning to come to a correct answer.
+To get a GED certificate, test-takers are asked to use critical thinking, problem solving, evaluation, and analysis skills, along with fundamental knowledge of the nature of science, language, math, and social sciences.
 Because thinking skills can be applied to any discipline or workplace, these are the most crucial skills for any adult to master.

 This is good news for the test-taker.
-It means that studying for, and passing, the GED test doesn’t need to involve memorizing four years’ worth of high school textbooks.
+It means that studying for, and passing, the GED test doesn't need to involve memorizing four years' worth of high school textbooks.
 Instead, GED test-takers can focus their learning on essential skills.
-It’s also good news for employers.
-The ACE states that many employers find that they “get a more educated, more committed workforce” by hiring GED graduates.
+It's also good news for employers.
+The ACE states that many employers find that they "get a more educated, more committed workforce" by hiring GED test graduates.

 GED test prep is the most important component in passing the GED test.
 Finding the right study program is the key.
-A wide variety of GED study programs are available.
-You can study from a GED guide, take a low-cost or free GED class at an adult learning center, study in a workplace program, and find a local GED community college program.
-The best preparation for students who didn’t pass high school is often an online GED class or computer-based learning program.
-The best online GED programs are easily customized to the student’s needs, address different learning styles in an accessible way, and allow students to learn at their own pace, reviewing as much and as often as needed.
+A wide variety of GED test study programs are available.
+You can study from a GED test guide, take a low-cost or free GED test class at an adult learning center, study in a workplace program, and find a local GED test community college program.
+The best preparation for students who didn't pass high school is often an online GED test class or computer-based learning program.
+The best online GED test programs are easily customized to the student's needs, address different learning styles in an accessible way, and allow students to learn at their own pace, reviewing as much and as often as needed.